 Some tax attorneys charge a fee of $100 to $500 for an initial consultation, depending on the time they spend with you.
 Other attorneys may offer an initial consultation free of charge.
 You can find out whether your consultation will be free when you schedule your appointment.

-Another option is to employ a tax relief company that has tax attorneys on staff.
+These firms provide the advantages of hiring a tax attorney without the upfront fees.
+You don’t pay anything until they settle an account.
 This gives you the benefit of having a tax attorney look over your case without the expensive consultation and retainer fees.

 How Do You Know if Your Attorney is Charging You Correctly?